luigitropiano/AMD-SM2L-2019-20-project/README.md

   This will start two different processes: one master process on port 7077, and an isolated worker process with 12 GB of ram and with 7 allocated cores.
 It will also create one executor running within the worker process with 9 GB of ram and 6 allocated cores.
   This has shown to be an effective setup on our 8 core / 16 threads machine with 16 GB of ram.
   From our tests, the standalone mode was much more stable than the local mode.

-  When finished, to stop the standalone cluster, just run:
+  When finished, in order to stop the standalone cluster, just run:

   `./spark/spark-3.1.1-bin-hadoop3.2/sbin/stop-all.sh`

   It is possible to allocate a different amount of resources by editing the spark-env.sh file and re-creating the standalone cluster.